StatMixedML/XGBoostLSS/README.md

 ### Runtime
 Since XGBoostLSS updates all distributional parameters simultaneously, it requires training ```[number of iterations] * [number of distributional parameters]``` trees.
 Hence, the runtime of XGBoostLSS is generally slightly higher as compared to XGBoost, which requires training ```[number of iterations]``` trees only.

+### Feedback
+Please provide feedback on how to improve XGBoostLSS or if you request additional distributions by opening a new issue.

 ## Installation
 ```python
 $ pip install git+https://github.com/StatMixedML/XGBoostLSS.git